 Depending on location, the author would be delighted to attend the performance.

-The text of the story and all the images are available as free pdf files for non-profit groups to use with their constituencies.
 The story can be read to an audience while the images are projected.
 The images are numbered and are coordinated with the text for ease of use.

 The author requests that, should you choose to use the slide show, you send her an email (firstname.lastname@example.org) with the organization's name, address, coordinator's name, and type of audience (i.e., library class, children's party, etc.).
 She would also appreciate feedback on the group's reception of the story.